ls1intum/thesis-template-typst/chapters/05/main.typ

   Note: This section describes how the subsystems are mapped onto existing hardware and software components.
 The description is accompanied by a UML deployment diagram.
 The existing components are often off-the-shelf components.
 If the components are distributed on different nodes, the network infrastructure and the protocols are also described.
 ]

+The development will affect the server and client components as shown in @sd-hardware-software-mapping.
+Fortunately, the existing implementations for the Android application and web client will give guidance on how the functionality will manifest itself in the iOS application.

+#figure(
+  image("hardware-software-mapping.jpg"),
+  caption: [
+    The diagram depicts the deployment of an Artemis server instance and clients for the web, iOS, and Android.
+    The exercise services communicate via the HTTPS protocol.
+  ]
+) <sd-hardware-software-mapping>

 == Persistent Data Management

 #rect(